NLeSC/software.esciencecenter.nl/_organization/nikhef.md

 userOf:
 - /software/root-conda-recipes
 website: http://www.nikhef.nl/
+---
-description: Nikhef is the National Institute for Subatomic Physics.
+Nikhef is the National Institute for Subatomic Physics.
 Our research is aimed at particle and astroparticle physics.
----
-NIKHEF